vaioco/vaioco.github.io/_posts/ART/2016-03-11-artdroid-doc.markdown

 ## How to report bugs / suggestions
-To report bugs or consigli, you can use either the github issues system or the ARTDroid google group available at this address.
-Otherwise you can push an email to me at valerio.costamagna<at>di.unito.it.
+To report bugs or suggestions, you can use either the github issues system or the ARTDroid google group available at this [address](https://groups.google.com/forum/#!forum/artdroid).
+Otherwise you can push an email to me at valerio.costamagna\at\di.unito.it.